Panasonic

 - Step 2 – Check ventilation: Provide adequate clearance around the unit to prevent overheating.

-- Step 3 – Power reset: Unplug for 30 minutes to allow overload to cool, then reconnect.
-If clicking returns and cooling does not resume, the compressor or inverter is likely failing.
+- Step 3 – Power reset: Unplug the unit for 30 minutes to allow the overload protector to cool, then reconnect.
+If the clicking returns and cooling does not resume, the compressor or inverter is likely failing.

 - Step 4 – Professional service: Contact a technician to test compressor current draw and inverter function.
 Compressor replacement may be required.